Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Introduction

 \DTW{} was perhaps first introduced as a speech discrimination method~\cite{Vintsyuk1968} back in the 1960's. \GED{} is a natural extension of the well-known string version of Edit Distance, however, the subquadratic-time algorithms for the string version do not seem to extend to \GED{} (see below).

-A popular setting in both theory and practice is the one-dimensional case $X=\reals$ (under the standard distance $\dist(x,y) = |x-y|$).
+A popular setting in both theory and practice is the one-dimensional case $X=\reals$ (under the standard Euclidean distance $\dist(x,y) = |x-y|$).
 Even for this special case, no subquadratic-time algorithms have been known.
-We mainly consider this case throughout the paper.
+We consider this case throughout most of the paper.